 If you have suffered an injury in an accident that has prevented you from earning wages in the future, you may be eligible to pursue compensation for loss of earning capacity.
 Our legal team at Greg Monforton & Partners is prepared to offer legal advice in a free, no-obligation consultation.

-You pay us nothing upfront in legal fees and we only receive payment if we successfully help you get compensation for your losses.
+You pay us nothing upfront in legal fees and we only receive a payment if we successfully help you get compensation for your losses.
 Our firm is available to take your call anytime or chat online.

 Get the help you need In a free case evaluation.
 Ph: (866) 320-4770.